-Rabbits will thump their hind legs most commonly when they are scared.
-This is an instinctual behavior that rabbits use to warn their family group of nearby danger.
-Rabbits will also thump when they are angry or irritated.
-In these cases the thump is used as a warning sign to tell unfamiliar rabbits and predators that they are ready for a fight.
+Rabbits will thump when they are scared of something they’ve seen, smelled, or heard.
+Thumping is how rabbits in the wild warn their family group of danger.
+Rabbits will also thump when they are territorial or angry.
+In these cases, thumping is a warning to tell unfamiliar rabbits and predators that they are ready for a fight.

 Whatever the reason may be, a rabbit thump can be a very jarring sound.
 It’s like a big, fat book just got slammed onto the ground.
 All of a sudden your quiet little bunny is the noisiest one in the room.
 Sometimes a rabbit will thump just once and be done, but they can also thump continuously, causing a big disruption in your afternoon (or sometimes sleep).
 I will teach you what to do when your rabbit starts thumping up a storm so that they will be happy and you can go back to enjoying a quiet home.